obokhove/EagreEUEID20202023/HPCresults/readme.md

   $ mkdir /nobackup/cscmaw/firedrake

 ```
-2. Load modules required for installation. ( ONNO: unclear: from which directory are commands typed? ) presumably (OB???) commands are typed from directory:
+2. Load modules required for installation. ( ONNO: unclear: from which directory are commands typed? ) presumably (OB???) commands are typed from directory (command module swap openmpi mvapich does not work, see above):
 ```Python
 /nobackup/$USER/firedrake
 ```